AnotherTest/-English/README.md

 # ~English
 ~English ("NOT English") was an esoteric attempt at using a natural language as programming language.
-This repository hosts a second, reviewed version of the language.
+This repository hosts a second, revised version of the language.
 This updated version generalizes many language concepts and introduces a number of new features.